 And star performers share another common trait: self-awareness.
 As Kets de Vries points out, “The journey to stardom begins inwardly.”

 Manfred Kets De Vries is Clinical Professor of Leadership and Organisational Change and The Raoul de Vitry d'Avaucourt Chaired Professor of Leadership Development at INSEAD.
-He directs the following Executive Education programmes at INSEAD: The Challenge of Leadership, Executive Masters Degree in Clinical Approaches to Management and Consulting and Coaching for Change.
+He directs the following Executive Education programmes at INSEAD: The Challenge of Leadership, Executive Masters Degree in Consulting and Coaching for Change.
 Read more about Professor Kets De Vries’ research in his latest book ‘The Hedgehog Effect: The Secrets of Building High Performance Teams’.